Q: Are you a Catholic or Protestant church?

 - Others felt that their church had become so liberal and modernized that they could no longer,… in good conscience,… participate.

-Those who do come from a Roman Catholic, Anglican/Episcopal, or Lutheran background will experience a Liturgy that is somewhat familiar to them.
+Those who come from a Roman Catholic, Anglican/Episcopal, or Lutheran background will experience a traditional, structured Liturgy that should be somewhat familiar to them.

-Those who come from a Reformed, Evangelical, or Fundamental Protestant background will experience a very structured, traditional Christian service which continues to emphasize that there is no way to the Father except through Christ Jesus,… our one and only mediator.
+Those who come from a Reformed, Evangelical, or Fundamental Protestant background will experience a traditional Christian service that continues to emphasize that there is no way to the Father except through Christ Jesus,… our one and only mediator.

-Regardless of religious backgrounds or denominational affiliations, people come to formally worship God and participate in the sacraments in a loving, structured, and traditional Christian Liturgy,… and the Island Aloha Christian Ministries provides that environment for them.
+Regardless of religious backgrounds or denominational affiliations, people attend our services for no other reason than to fellowship and formally worship God,… and Island Aloha Christian Ministries provides that environment for them.

 Q. I am a Roman Catholic.
 Can I attend your Service and if so, will it satisfy my Sunday obligation ?